Watertown woman creates Jefferson County COVID-19 Facebook group

 What is not welcome are politics, prejudice, illegal activities and self/business promotion unless it pertains to needs during this time.
 The moderators — Stewart and her husband, Keith — reserve the right to delete inappropriate posts and ban users who break the rules or who use the group for non-aid purposes.

-“And please be kind to one another,” Stewart said.
+“And please be kind to one another,” Stewart urged.
 “This is a place to help build each other up and find ways to help one another in times we’ve never experienced before.”

 Within its first 24 hours, 250 people had joined the group.
 And it is growing by the hour.